kujaku11/mth5/CONTRIBUTING.rst

 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
-3. The pull request should work for Python 3.5, 3.6, 3.7 and 3.8, and for PyPy.
+3. The pull request should work for Python 3.8, 3.9, 3.10 and 3.11, and for PyPy.
 Check the Actions report to make sure that the tests pass for all supported Python versions.
+4. The pull request should merge into the `patches` branch.
+That way we keep `main` clean until a release is needed.

 Tips
 ----